 Eating disorders treatment may also integrate self-care and wellness activities such as cold exposure, heat exposure, and mindfulness.
 Individuals who commit to eating disorders treatment learn how to manage their behaviors and create a healthier relationship with themselves and food.

-Find an Eating Disorders Treatment Center in Phoenix, Arizona
+Find an Eating Disorders Treatment Center in Phoenix & Mesa, Arizona

 If you or your loved one struggle with an eating disorder, we encourage you to discuss these concerns with a mental health professional.
 Schedule your appointment today to start your path to a healthy life.